Suedie/Chip8/README.md

 # Controls

-Chip-8 originally used a hexadecimal Keypad with keys ranging from 0 to F. This interpreter follows the modern standard of mapping these keys to the left side of the keyboard, using 1-4, Q-R, A-F and Z-V on a QWERTY layout keyboard to match the layout of the hex keypad.
+Chip-8 originally used a hexadecimal keypad with keys ranging from 0 to F. This interpreter follows the modern standard of mapping these keys to the left side of the keyboard, using 1-4, Q-R, A-F and Z-V on a QWERTY layout keyboard to match the layout of the hex keypad.

 1 	2 	3 	C || 1 	2 	3 	4